Hugo-loio/lasap/README.md

-# lasap (labeled array storage and post-processing)
+# labeled array storage and post-processing (lasap)

 This package provides interfaces in different languages for data structures with a series of labeled multi-dimensional arrays.
 It utilizes the Apache Parquet file format for data storage and transmission between different languages.
 It also provides post-processing functions for the data, e.g. averaging over a label (key), implemented in python.